python-websockets/websockets/docs/howto/faq.rst

 .. code-block:: pytb

-    Error in connection handler
+    connection handler failed
     Traceback (most recent call last):
       ...
-    asyncio.streams.IncompleteReadError: 0 bytes read on a total of 2 expected bytes
+    asyncio.exceptions.IncompleteReadError: 0 bytes read on a total of 2 expected bytes

     The above exception was the direct cause of the following exception: